Introduction to Python

 True

-Strings have certain useful attributes, such as capitalizing everything.
+Strings have certain useful attributes, such as converting everything to uppercase.

 print(string.upper())